Cell Phone Screens Wholesale: What Repair Shops Should Buy in 2026

 Mistake 2: Stocking iPhone 16 Pro Max Aggressively

-iPhone 16 Pro Max Soft OLED screens cost $60–$80 wholesale, and repair pricing needs to be $220+ to maintain margin.
-Most customers with a $1,199 phone choose Apple's own repair or insurance claim over a third-party shop at that price.
-Stock 5–10 units maximum unless you have proven demand.
+Stocking the iPhone 16 Pro Max aggressively is a margin trap.
+Its soft OLED screens cost $60–$80 wholesale, so repair pricing must hit $220+ to hold margin.
+For example, most customers with a $1,199 phone choose Apple's own repair or an insurance claim over a third-party shop at that price.
+Stock 5–10 units maximum unless you have proven 2026 demand.

 Mistake 3: Using One Grade for Everything

-Stocking only Incell saves money upfront but caps your revenue.
-Stocking only Soft OLED ties up capital in expensive inventory.
-The shops that maximize profit stock two grades per model — one mid-tier (Hard OLED) and one premium (Soft OLED) — and let the customer choose.
-This upsell conversation adds $20–$40 per repair when a customer chooses premium.
+Using one grade for everything is a profit cap.
+Stocking only Incell saves cash upfront but limits revenue; stocking only soft OLED ties up capital.
+For example, the most profitable shops stock two grades per model — one mid-tier hard OLED and one premium soft OLED — and let the customer choose.
+That upsell adds $20–$40 per repair in 2026.

 Mistake 4: Buying Based on Last Year's Demand

-The iPhone model that drove your 2025 repair volume isn't necessarily your 2026 leader. iPhone 13 was many shops' #1 in 2024 — by mid-2026, iPhone 15 will likely take that spot.
-Update your model priorities every quarter based on actual installation data, not memory.
+Buying based on last year's demand is a recurring error in 2026.
+The iPhone model that drove your 2025 volume is not necessarily your 2026 leader.
+For example, the iPhone 13 was many shops' #1 in 2024.
+By mid-2026 the iPhone 15 takes that spot — a 30–40% swing in repair share within a year, worth $1,000+ in misallocated stock.
+Update model priorities every quarter from installation data, not memory.

 Mistake 5: No Dedicated Samsung Supplier